microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 There are no restrictions on the request's `Accept` header, `Content-Type` header or body content.

 > Note: After a Delete transaction the deleted instances will not be recoverable.
+> If you have performed bulk update and delete operations, both the versions are deleted and not recoverable.
+For more information, see [Bulk update](../concepts/bulk-update.md#delete).

 ### Response Status Codes